EDUCBA

 Separate text in Excel 9

-As soon as we select “Semicolon”, we see that the columns are now demarcated in the text preview.
-In the situation where there are multiple successive delimiters, we can choose to select the “Treat consecutive delimiters as one” option.
+When we select “Semicolon”, we see that the columns are demarcated in the text preview.
+When multiple successive delimiters exist, we can select the “Treat consecutive delimiters as one” option.
 Following that, we can click on the “Next” button.

 Separate text in Excel 10

-Step 5 – Next, we shall look at the section where the column data format is described.
+Step 5 – Next, we shall look at the section describing the column data format.
 We can choose to keep the data as either :

 • “General” – This converts numeric values to numbers, date values to dates, and remaining as text.